trevordevore/levurehelper-dropDMG/README.md

 http://lessons.livecode.com/m/4071/l/1122100-codesigning-and-notarizing-your-lc-standalone-for-distribution-outside-the-mac-appstore

-If you need a helper that creates DMG files refer to the (https://github.com/trevordevore/levurehelper-dropDMG)[DropDMG helper].
+If you need a helper that creates DMG files refer to the [DropDMG helper](https://github.com/trevordevore/levurehelper-dropDMG).

 ## Contents